etirouthier/keras_dna/docs/continuous.md

 ## Downsampling

-As previously stated `Generator` can be used to train a seq2seq model, the first sequence being a DNA window and the second the coverage, the default behaviour is to return the raw sequence of coverage values at the center of the DNA window.
+As previously stated, `Generator` can be used to train a seq2seq model, the first sequence being a DNA window and the second the coverage, the default behaviour is to return the raw sequence of coverage values at the center of the DNA window.
 Using the keyword `downsampling` the `Generator` labels the DNA window with the  corresponding sequence of coverage values but downsampled (if `tg_window` is smaller than `window` then it should divide `window`, if equal then `downsampling` is useless).

 ```python
 from keras_dna import Generator